anjalikabra18/Amazon-Ecommerce-Electronics-Recommender-Bot-/README.md

 # Amazon Electronics Recommender Bot 🔍

 The **Amazon Electronics Recommender Bot** is a next-generation AI-powered chatbot that enhances the shopping experience by providing real-time product recommendations based on user queries.
 The chatbot leverages natural language processing (NLP) techniques to understand user queries and generate appropriate responses.
 The chatbot integrates with the e-commerce store's product database to provide personalized recommendations and information about available products.
-By leveraging advanced AI technologies, this bot supports multimodal inputs such as text, voice, and image to offer personalized product insights.
+By leveraging advanced AI technologies, this bot supports multimodal inputs such as text and voice to offer personalized product insights.

 ---
 ![image](https://github.com/user-attachments/assets/2b9d3a34-1a95-47b8-b3a9-9f75f9c787a6)